 I made the color combos and pattern random for fun.

 Connect your lettered disks with wire.
 You could also use twine, pipe cleaner or string!
 Whatever goes best with your decor.
 Add a ornament hook to the top of the name and hang from your tree.
 Of course you could also use this idea to add words like joy, Jesus, peace, etc. to your tree!
-Take a minute to check out the other handmade ornaments from my friends and save this post – there will be more ornaments to come so check back!
+Take a minute to check out the other handmade ornaments from my friends and save this post for reference!

 - An Extraordinary Day 2.
 The How To Home 3.
 Celebrating Everyday Life 4.
 Atta Girl Says 5.
 Me 6.
 Lovely, Etc. 7.
 Pet Scribbles 8.
 Virginia Sweet Pea 9.
 I Should Be Mopping The Floor 10.
 Remodelando La Casa 11.
 Live Laugh Rowe 12.
 The Crafting Nook